MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

 ### <a name="prepare_the_browser_for_debugging"></a> Prepare the browser for debugging

-For this scenario, use either Microsoft Edge (Chromium) or Chrome.
+For this scenario, use either Microsoft Edge or Chrome.

-1. Close all windows for the target browser.
+1. (Optional) Close all windows for the target browser.

    Other browser instances can prevent the browser from opening with debugging enabled.
 (Browser extensions may be running and intercept full debug mode, so you may need to open Task Manager to find and close unexpected instances of Chrome.)

-   For best results, shut down all instances of Chrome, even if you're working with Microsoft Edge (Chromium).
+   For best results, if you cannot attach the debugger, shut down all instances of Chrome, even if you're working with Microsoft Edge.
 Both the browsers use the same chromium code base.

 1. Start your browser with debugging enabled.